The Independent Commissioner Against Corruption (ICAC) is a specialist investigator with a focus on government corruption.

 The ICAC is the Independent Commissioner Against Corruption, a specialist investigator with a focus on government corruption.

-The ICAC is the Chief Executive Officer of his own agency, operating under the Independent Commissioner Against Corruption Act (the ICAC Act).
-The agency will be known as the Office of the Independent Commissioner Against Corruption.
+The Commissioner is the Chief Executive of the agency, operating under the Independent Commissioner Against Corruption Act (the ICAC Act).
+The agency is known as the Office of the Independent Commissioner Against Corruption.

-The Office has been operational since the ICAC Act commenced, and the Administrative Arrangements Orders are amended to reflect this at that time.
+The Office has been operational since the ICAC Act commenced.

-The ICAC must be a person with substantial legal expertise, such as a former Supreme Court judge or a lawyer of 10 years or more standing.
-The ICAC must not have a recent political affiliation, which means they must not be someone who has in the last 5 years been a politician (including at local government level), an office holder or elected representative of a political party, a ministerial staffer, or someone who has made a reportable donation to a political party.
-If the ICAC holds a role as a public officer at the time of appointment, they must resign from that role.
+The Commissioner must be a person with substantial legal expertise, such as a former Supreme Court judge or a lawyer of 10 years or more standing.
+The Commissioner must not have a recent political affiliation, which means they must not be someone who has in the last five years been a politician (including at local government level), an office holder or elected representative of a political party, a ministerial staffer, or someone who has made a reportable donation to a political party.
+If the Commissioner, at the time of appointment, holds the role as a public officer of an organisation at the time of appointment, they must resign.

-Mr Ken Fleming QC was appointed as the ICAC on 13 June 2018.
-He commenced his role on 2 July 2018.
+Mr Ken Fleming QC was appointed Commissioner on 13 June 2018 and commenced his role on 2 July that year.

 Mr Fleming was admitted to practice as a barrister in December 1976 and became a Queens Counsel (QC) in November 1988.
 He practised principally in Brisbane, but also in other parts of Australia and the Pacific.

-I have now practiced law for over 42 years - 12 years as a Junior, and 29 years as a Queen's Counsel in family, criminal, civil, international, and other national courts.
+I have now practised law for over 42 years - 12 years as a Junior, and 29 years as a Queen's Counsel in family, criminal, civil, international, and other national courts.